cloudfoundry/cf-deployment/gcp-deployment-guide.md

 This document contains IaaS-specific notes and instructions for using `cf-deployment` with GCP.
 See the main [README](https://github.com/cloudfoundry/cf-deployment/blob/master/README.md) for more general information about `cf-deployment`.

 ## Environment Setup
+1. You'll need to make sure your GCP quotas are large enough.
+You can request a quota increase and ask for the following increases:
+  - 100 CPUs
+  - 50 In-use IP addresses
 1. Clone the cf-deployment repository
   ```
   git clone git@github.com:cloudfoundry/cf-deployment.git